-Baseline option for Chinese-speaking members For MAOs that have a majority of members who are primarily Chinesespeaking, in consultation with the MAO, survey vendors may elect to administer Baseline surveys in Chinese.
+Baseline option for Chinesespeaking or Russian-speaking members For MAOs that have a majority of members who are primarily Chinesespeaking or Russian-speaking, in consultation with the MAO, the survey vendor may elect to administer Baseline surveys in Chinese or Russian.

-There is no telephone protocol for Chinese-speaking members.
+There is no telephone protocol for Russian-speaking members.

-Follow-Up members who had a proxy complete the Baseline Survey

-NCQA identifies instances where a proxy completed the Baseline Survey (collected two years prior).
-Survey vendors include the name of the proxy on the mailing materials, and may opt to print the proxy name on the cover letters.
+Follow-Up members who had a proxy complete the Baseline Survey In cases where a proxy completed the Baseline Survey (collected two years prior), survey vendors include the name of the member on the mailing materials and customize the cover letters to print the proxy name.
 Mailing materials encourage members to complete the survey themselves.
 If they are unable to complete the survey, they are encouraged to have the same proxy complete the survey for them.

-During the telephone portion of the protocol, survey vendors encourage the sampled members to complete the survey.
+During the telephone portion of the protocol, survey vendors encourage sampled members to complete the survey.
 If members are unable to complete the surveys, survey vendors attempt to conduct the follow-up interview with the same proxy.
 If the same proxy is unavailable, survey vendors attempt to conduct the interview with a different proxy.

-Follow-Up members who completed the Baseline Survey themselves

-Mailing materials encourage members to complete the Follow-Up Survey themselves.
+Follow-Up members who completed the Baseline Survey themselves Mailing materials encourage members to complete the Follow-Up Survey themselves.
 If they are unable to complete the survey, a family member or other proxy can complete the survey for them.

-Follow-Up members who completed the Baseline Survey in Spanish or Chinese

-Survey vendors send these members the Spanish or Chinese versions of the mailing materials and the survey questionnaire.
-Spanish-speaking interviewers conduct telephone interviews in Spanish.
-There is no telephone interviewing for Chinese-speaking members.
+Follow-Up members who completed the Baseline Survey in Spanish or Chinese Survey vendors send these members the Spanish or Chinese versions of the mailing materials and the survey questionnaire.
+Interviewers conduct telephone interviewing in Spanish or Chinese.